-Founded in 1963, the University of East Anglia (UEA) is ranked as one of the UK's Top 20 universities (Guardian University Guide 2014, Times Good University Guide 2014), with an international reputation for first-rate quality teaching and research across a wide range of subject areas.
+Founded in 1963, the University of East Anglia (UEA) is ranked as one of the UK's Top 15 universities (Guardian University Guide 2015, Complete University Guide 2015), with an international reputation for first-rate quality teaching and research across a wide range of subject areas.

 The University received the highest ranking in its most recent teaching quality audit by the Quality Assurance Agency for Higher Education and the latest government Research Assessment Exercise placed UEA among the best research universities in the UK, with almost 90 per cent of the University's research activity deemed to be of international standing, and over 50 per cent as world leading or internationally excellent.